 AFTERNOON | Lunch and Fort Mose

 Visit the original location of Fort Mose!
-Check the schedule for reenactments and events that tell this thrilling and historically significant story.
-Casual historians and buffs alike will enjoy the interactive museum that chronicles the first free African-American settlement in what would become the United States
+Casual historians and buffs alike will enjoy the interactive museum that chronicles the first free African American settlement in what would become the United States.

-February, in celebration of Black History Month, walk with reenactors and learn the story of hundreds of people who fled to Spanish Florida from enslavement on British plantations in 1700s.
+In celebration of Black History Month during the month of February, learn the story of hundreds of freedom seekers who fled to Spanish Florida from enslavement on British plantations in 1700s.

-Pay tribute to the people who engaged in various forms of peaceful protest in St. Augustine in the early 1960s to advance the cause of civil rights, contributing to the passage of the Civil Rights Act of 1964.
+Pay tribute to the people who engaged in various forms of peaceful protest in St. Augustine during the 1960s to advance the Civil Rights movement, contributing to the passage of the Civil Rights Act of 1964.

 Journey through these fabled streets with this free African American Heritage Itinerary.
 We’ve included suggestions for historical landmarks, museums and attractions, as well as lodging and dining recommendations.

-Video – Experience African American Heritage in St. Augustine
+Video – Experience Black History in St. Augustine